 What I’ve listed so far is the absolute minimum you need if you’re going to travel regularly with a tablet.
 But there are some extra accessories that can make your life easier.

 Most tablets can go a fairly long time on a single charge, but this can be exhausted by a really long trip, like a plane flight from the U.S. to Europe or Asia.
 When this happens to you, it’s nice to be able to plug in an external battery and give your device some additional hours of use.
-A couple of good options are the Samsung Animal Edition 11300mAH Battery Pack and the RAVPower Deluxe 14000mAH External Battery.
+Look for something like the RAVPower Deluxe 14000mAH External Battery.

 Those of you who have tablets with built-in microSD card slots should get a good-sized card/drive (64GB, 128GB, or even 256GB) and store a selection of video on it so you can keep yourself entertained.